ask_form()/open_form()

 -

-0 the user pressed Esc, no memory to display or form syntax error a dialog box (a warning is displayed in this case). all variables retain their original values.
-1 ok, all input fields are filled and validated. -1 the form had BUTTON CANCEL and the user cancelled the dialog
+0 no memory to display or form syntax error (a warning is displayed in this case). the user pressed the 'No' button (if the form has it) or the user cancelled the dialog otherwise. all variables retain their original values.
+1 ok, all input fields are filled and validated. -1 the form has the 'No' button and the user cancelled the dialog

 |